 • 2 tablespoons unsalted butter

-• Optional: 1/2 cup fresh basil or fresh basil pesto Note 7
+• 1/2 cup fresh basil or fresh basil pesto, optional, see note 6

 Instructions

-• PREP: Preheat oven to 400 degrees F. Generously grease a 9x13-inch pan with cooking spray.
+• Preheat oven to 400°F. Generously grease a 9×13-inch baking pan with cooking spray.

-• BLEND: Add all the ingredients under the "blend together" heading (corn, seasonings, milk, garlic and flour) to a powerful blender or food processor.
-Season to taste with salt and pepper (I add 1 tsp fine sea salt and 3/4 tsp pepper).
-Blend until completely smooth, 1-2 minutes.
+• Add all the ingredients under “blend together” (corn, seasonings, milk, garlic and flour) to a powerful blender or food processor.
+Season to taste with salt and pepper (I add 1 tsp salt and 3/4 tsp pepper).
+Blend until completely smooth, 1–2 minutes.

-• BAKE AGAIN: Remove foil, and stir everything together really well.
-Add in frozen corn, frozen broccoli, and chicken sausage.
+• Remove foil and stir everything together well.
+Add frozen corn, frozen broccoli, and chicken sausage.
 Stir through.
-Return the pan to the oven, uncovered, and bake for another 15 minutes or until pasta is tender and sauce is thickened.
-(Don't overbake or the sauce will bake out.)
-Remove from the oven and gently stir for a minute.
-Add in the Parmesan cheese, several tablespoons at a time, while stirring constantly.
-(Don't add all at once or it will clump.)
-Mix in the basil if using (rip into small pieces or cut into ribbons) or top individual plates with a scoop of pesto if desired.
+Return the pan to the oven, uncovered, and bake another 15 minutes or until pasta is tender and sauce is thickened.
+(Don’t overbake or the sauce will bake out.)
+Remove from oven and gently stir for a minute.
+Add Parmesan, several tablespoons at a time, while stirring constantly.
+(Don’t add all at once or it will clump.)
+Mix in basil if using (rip into small pieces or cut into ribbons) or top individual plates with a scoop of pesto if desired.
 Serve immediately!

 Recipe Notes

-Note 1: Corn: Add the entire can (don't drain or rinse).
-For a fun flavor variation that we love, use a can of southwestern corn and add 1 teaspoon paprika to the blender -- delish!
+Note 1: Add the entire can (don’t drain or rinse).
+For a fun flavor variation that I love, use a can of southwestern corn and add 1 teaspoon paprika to the blender—delish!

-Note 3: Pasta: This recipe works best with penne or rotini pasta, which are both great at soaking everything up and baking through perfectly in the time.
-Ensure whatever pasta is being used has a similar boil time to penne/rotini (9-11 minutes).
+Note 2: This recipe works best with penne or rotini pasta, which are both great at soaking everything up and baking through perfectly in the time.
+Ensure whatever pasta is being used has a similar boil time to penne/rotini (9–11 minutes).

-Note 4: Frozen corn and broccoli: It's important to use both frozen corn and broccoli instead of fresh -- this recipe relies on the liquid from both.
+Note 3: It’s important to use both frozen corn and broccoli instead of fresh—this recipe relies on the liquid from both.

-Note 5: Chicken sausage: Any smoked sausage works here.
-We like smoked chicken sausage best (Aidell’s® Italian Style is our fave -- we use 3 links in this recipe).
-It keeps things nice and healthy and tastes great.
+Note 4: Any smoked sausage works.
+I like smoked chicken sausage best (Aidell’s® Italian Style is my fave—I use 3 links).
+It keeps things healthy and tastes great.
 Turkey sausage is another fave.
-Note that we only use 9 ounces of sausage.
-Most smoked sausage comes in packages of 12-14 ounces, so save what's left for another recipe.
-If you can't find another use for it, you can add it to this dish -- it works fine, and it will be very meaty!
+Though I only use 9 ounces of sausage, you can add more to this dish—it works fine, and it will be very meaty!

-Note 6: Parmesan cheese: Grab a block of Parmesan and grate it on the small holes of a grater.
+Note 5: Grab a block of Parmesan and grate it on the small holes of a grater.
 Alternatively, use finely grated Parmesan cheese.
-Parmesan from the can will be too salty and won't melt into the sauce nicely.
+Parmesan from the can will be too salty and won’t melt into the sauce nicely.

-Note 7: Basil or pesto: This dish benefits from fresh basil or a scoop of pesto.
-Each adds freshness and brightness as well as a great flavor.
-I'd recommend at least one of these toppings!
+Note 6: This dish benefits from fresh basil or a scoop of pesto.
+Each adds freshness, brightness, and great flavor.
+I recommend at least one of these toppings!

 Serving: 1serving | Calories: 611kcal | Carbohydrates: 85g | Protein: 26.9g | Fat: 21.2g | Cholesterol: 99mg | Sodium: 876.7mg | Fiber: 6.7g | Sugar: 15.4g